 Source: Johansson K, et al. Longer term effects of very low energy diet on obstructive sleep apnea in cohort derived from randomised controlled trial: Prospective observational follow-up study.
 BMJ 2011;342:d3017.

 This report is an extension of a shorter-term study conducted to assess the effects of a very low energy (or calorie) diet on obstructive sleep apnea.
 The study was conducted at the Obesity Unit at Karolinska University Hospital in Sweden.
 The participants were all obese men with moderate-to-severe obstructive sleep apnea who were stable on continuous positive airway pressure (CPAP).
-Patients were randomized to a very low energy diet or a control group for the first 9 weeks, but then the control group was also started on the very low calorie diet after 9 weeks as a control group.
+Patients were randomized to a very low energy diet or a control group for the first 9 weeks, but then the control group was also started on the very low calorie diet after 9 weeks.
 After a 9-week very low energy diet period, both groups entered a weight loss maintenance program.
 Since the control group was only a control for the first 9 weeks, data from both groups were pooled for this 1-year follow-up analysis.

 The very low energy weight loss diet was a 2.3 MJ/day (about 550 calories) liquid energy intake protocol (Cambridge Weight Plan, Northants, UK) for 7 weeks, followed by 2 weeks' gradual introduction of normal food to reach 6.3 MJ/day (about 1500 calories) at week 9.
 Patients were also scheduled for six visits with clinical examinations and group sessions.
 The maintenance program started right after the very low energy diet period and was essentially behavior modification group therapy supplemented with a self-help manual.
 Each group included 13-15 patients and was led by a research nurse and a dietitian.
 Each patient also was seen by a nurse for anthropometry measurements and a dietitian for individual dietary advice.

 The protocol specified use of partial meal replacement as a first option (exchanging one or two daily meals with an approximately 140 calorie meal replacement) if the patient's weight had increased by more than 2 kg since the last visit.
-(Of note, almost all [86%] the participants reported using partial meal replacement at least once).
+(Of note, almost all [86%] of the participants reported using partial meal replacement at least once).
 The secondary option was sibutramine or orlistat prescription, but orlistat was prescribed to only one patient.

 Of the original 63 patients in the study, 49 completed sleep and adiposity follow-up measures (this included five people who dropped out of the weight maintenance program but were willing to follow-up), and 44 completed a full year of treatment.